-A non-Brit's guide to the royal wedding
+Royal wedding questions the Brits won't ask

 Are you a hopeless romantic?
 Do you like to follow the lifestyles of the rich and famous?
 Were you moist-eyed when Prince Charles wed Diana?

-If you answered yes to any of these questions, then you will probably be tuning in.
-The royal wedding is sure to be an over-the-top spectacle of love, tradition and sartorial hits and misses.
+If you answered Yes to any of these questions, then you probably tuned in.
+The royal wedding was a celebrity-studded spectacle of love, tradition and colourful sermons.

 Regardless of whether your country has a monarchy or not, or which system you support, who doesn't want a bit of romance and glamour sprinkled liberally on the current news cycle?